Backlog fix suggestions

 The **Backlog fixes** feature runs *only on the main branch*.
 It must be enabled by selecting **Backlog fixes** from the **AI capabilities** page in SonarQube Cloud.
 For step-by-step instructions to enable the **Backlog fixes**, see the [Enable your agent](/agent-centric-development-cycle/how-to-guides/administer-ac-dc-features/remediation-agent.md#enable-your-agent) article on the SonarQube Remediation Agent page.

 Only eligible issues in your main branch can be assigned to the agent.
 If you select a mix of eligible and non-eligible issues, a warning appears and you are reminded that only eligible issues will be sent to the service.
-The **Assign to Agent** button stays greyed out until at least one eligible issue is selected.
+The **Assign to Agent** button stays greyed out until at least one eligible issue is selected, and you can't assign more than 20 issues at one time.
 For a list of unsupported rules, see the [Requirements and limitations](/agent-centric-development-cycle/how-to-guides/administer-ac-dc-features/remediation-agent.md#requirements-and-limitations) article on the SonarQube Remediation Agent page.

 1. Navigate to your project’s **Issues** page.